We currently have 145 Member companies - 89 Members (including 13 Market Makers) and 56 Associates, located in more than

 Who can apply to become a Member of the LBMA

-Ordinary membership of the LBMA is available to companies in the UK and abroad (provided that they have a branch or subsidiary in the UK).
+Ordinary membership of the LBMA is available to companies in the UK and abroad (a branch or subsidiary in the UK may be required).
 All members must be operational in areas that are closely related to the London bullion market.
 These activities include trading, broking, shipping and storage, mining, refining, inspection and assaying and research.
 For companies which trade bullion and derivatives, this means trading or related derivatives such as forwards and options in the loco London market with at least three existing members.
 Membership on the part of individuals is not permitted.

 Companies applying for Membership of the LBMA need to name three LBMA members as sponsors when submitting their application.
 These should be members with which the applicant has had a bullion based trading relationship for at least one year.
 The LBMA require each sponsor to supply a letter of recommendation, confirming the applicants suitability for Membership, together with a description of the scope and duration of their bullion-based relationship.

 Terminal Markets Order

 Members of the LBMA can trade under the terms of the Terminal Markets Order (TMO).
 Within the UK, silver and non-investment gold remain under the scope of the TMO under an agreement reached between HM Revenue & Customs and the LBMA.
 This enables sales between a member and a non-member to be treated as zero-rated, provided the member retains effective physical control of the metal, or they ship it outside the UK on behalf of the non-member.
 These trading arrangements are often referred to as the "Black Box".

 Market Makers have the same rights as Ordinary members but also have the additional responsibility to quote bid and offer prices, to each other during the London business day, for agreed minimum quantities and tenors in both gold and silver.

 Products in which prices are quoted.